-We collect information about individual people who use our service.
-This means people who benefit from the Charity (for example if they apply to us for financial help) or who donate money to the Charity (so the Charity can make that money available to someone who needs it).
+We collect information about individual people who use our service, or may be entitled to use it.
+This means people who do, or could, benefit from the Charity (for example if they apply to us for financial help).

 Finally, we collect information about our staff and our trustees, who manage the Charity.